PiSupply/PaPiRus/README.md

 # Composite text and graphics
 papirus-composite-write

-# Copy framebuffer (text console or desktop) to Papirus using the buttons to zoom and pan
+# Copy framebuffer (text console or desktop) to PaPiRus using the buttons to zoom and pan
 # Only for 2.7" and 2.0" displays
 papirus-fbcopy

 # Display image sequences or slideshow
-# For an animation, the directory containing the pictures must have numbered images in the form 0.gif, 1.gif, 2.gif, etc.
+# For an animation, the directory containing the images must have numbered images in the form 0.gif, 1.gif, 2.gif, etc.
+# Otherwise the images will be displayed in filename order.
 papirus-animation [--delay DELAY] [--rotation ROTATION] [--fullupdate] [--loop] directory

 # Take a picture with the RPi camera using the PaPiRus screen as viewfinder